alcuadrado/AudioInputIcon/README.md

 AudioInputIcon is written in Zig and cross-compiled from Linux targeting `aarch64-macos`, so that you don't need to install any toolchain on your host, apart from the [Command Line Tools](https://developer.apple.com/documentation/xcode/command-line-tools).

-> You can get away without installing the Command Line Tools if you copy a macOS SDK from another machine.

 ### Prerequisites

 - **Linux**: [Zig 0.13.x](https://ziglang.org/download/)